ChordPro/chordpro/docs/content/ChordPro-Configuration-Delegates.md

             "handler"  : "ly2svg",
             "type"     : "image",

-            // The preamble is a list of lines inserted before the lilipond data.
+            // The preamble is a list of lines inserted before the lilypond data.
             // This is a good place to set the version and global customizations.
             "preamble" : [
                 "\\version \"2.21.0\"",